open-spaced-repetition/fsrs4anki/docs/tutorial.md

 "Historical retention" (called "SM-2 retention" before Anki 24.04) is the average retention in the past.

-You need to configure this value only if you have cards with missing or incomplete review logs.
-Since review logs typically won't be missing unless you have explicitly deleted them to free up space or you have used some add-ons that modify the review history, **most users will not need to adjust this value**.
-In Anki 24.04, it's called Historical Retention, and it is located in the "Advanced" section when FSRS is enabled rather than in the "FSRS" section.
+When some of your review history is missing, FSRS needs to fill in the gaps.
+By default, it will assume that when you did those old reviews, you remembered 90% of the material.
+If your old retention was significantly higher or lower than 90%, adjusting this option will allow FSRS to better approximate the missing reviews.
+Your review history may be incomplete for two reasons:
+1. Because you've used the 'ignore reviews before' option.
+2. Because you've previously deleted review logs to free up space, used some add-ons that modify the review history, or imported material from a different SRS program.
+The latter is quite rare, so unless you've used the 'ignore reviews before' option, you probably don't need to adjust this setting.
+Even in Anki 24.04, it is located in the "Advanced" section, not in the "FSRS" section.

 ### Learning and re-learning steps